CleverrWorks/DorjMenu/README.md

 ## RTL Layout

-Rigth to Left (RTL) layout can be enabled if the Menu Items are in RTL Languages like Arabic, Hebrew, Persion, etc. By default, the menu should automatically adapt to RTL if App's layout mode is RTL.
+Rigth to Left (RTL) layout can be enabled if the Menu Items are in RTL Languages like Arabic, Hebrew, Persian, etc. By default, the menu should automatically adapt to RTL if App's layout mode is RTL.
 But you can enforce RTL Layout of the menu by:

 ```java
 // Provide true to enforce RTL, false to enforce LTR